sujithshajee/Automation_Project/README.md

 Ensures that HTTP Apache server is running
 Ensures that HTTP Apache service is enabled
-Archiving HTTP Server logs from /var/log/apache2/ to S3
+Archiving HTTP Server logs from /var/log/apache2/ to S3 Sets up cronjob to archive log files on daily at midnight Creates and records historical data of archival at location /var/www/html/inventory.html
 ```

 ## Prerequisites